phunanon/Chika/README.md

 Note: mathematical functions will cast all arguments as the type of the first argument.

-`val` 1-N arg: returns its first argument.

-`do` 1-N arg: returns its final argument.

 `+` / `-` / `*` / `/` / `mod` N arg: returns sum / subtraction / multiplication / division / modulus of N integers.
 Zero args returns nil.

 `if` 2 arg: returns second arg if first arg is truthy, else nil.